-The lounge has an excellent dining offering during the times when Virgin passengers can use the lounge and reduced food and drink offering at other times.
+The lounge has an excellent dining offering during the times when Virgin passengers can use the lounge and reduced food and drink offerings at other times.

 If you visit the lounge as a Virgin passenger, you will enjoy waiter-service dining with wonderful food.
 Mains and desserts include:

 - Chicken tikka masala